5 Study Hacks From Study with Jess: How to Boost Your Marks

 By studying psychology, Jess learned that our “focus is at its optimal level for the first 25 to 30 minutes.
 And after that time, it rapidly drops.”

 Therefore, to prevent her from losing her drive to study, she used to take a five to ten-minute break after reading for 25 to 30 minutes.
 However, she doesn’t encourage students to get into social media during this short break as it can be distracting and it can also steal away your time unconsciously.

-In contrary, she encourages students to walk for a while, exercise, make a cup of tea or something that will trick your brain and body that you’re doing a totally new thing from the one you previously did.
+On the contrary, she encourages students to walk for a while, exercise, make a cup of tea or something that will trick your brain and body that you’re doing a totally new thing from the one you previously did.
 This, you can get back to studying with the same motivation and focus.

 “Avoid studying in bed.
 Your body associates [the laying down] position to a nap,” Jess continues.